Malabarba/aggressive-indent-mode/README.md

 to go wrong.

 **`aggressive-indent-mode`** is a minor mode that keeps your code **always** indented.
-It reindents after every command, making it more reliable than `electric-indent-mode`.
+It reindents after every change, making it more reliable than `electric-indent-mode`.

 ### Demonstration ###